History of left-wing politics in the United States: Civil rights, War on Poverty and the New Left

 Kahn and Horowitz, along with Norman Hill, helped Bayard Rustin with the civil rights movement.
-Rustin had helped to spread pacificism and non-violence to leaders of the movement, like Martin Luther King Jr. Rustin's circle and A. Philip Randolph organized the 1963 March on Washington for Jobs and Freedom, where King delivered his "I Have A Dream" speech.
+Rustin had helped to spread pacificism and nonviolence to leaders of the movement, like Martin Luther King Jr..
+Rustin's circle and A. Philip Randolph organized the 1963 March on Washington for Jobs and Freedom, where King delivered his "I Have A Dream" speech.

 Michael Harrington soon became the most visible socialist in the United States when his The Other America became a best seller, following a long and laudatory New Yorker review by Dwight Macdonald.
 Harrington and other socialists were called to Washington, D.C., to assist the Kennedy Administration and then the Johnson Administration's War on Poverty and Great Society.

 Shachtman, Michael Harrington, Kahn, and Rustin argued advocated a political strategy called "realignment," that prioritized strengthening labor unions and other progressive organizations that were already active in the Democratic Party.
-Contributing to the day-to-day struggles of the civil-rights movement and labor unions had gained socialists credibility and influence, and had helped to push politicians in the Democratic Party towards "social-liberal" or social-democratic positions, at least on civil rights and the war on poverty.
+Contributing to the day-to-day actions of the civil rights movement and labor unions had gained socialists credibility and influence, and had helped to push politicians in the Democratic Party towards "social-liberal" or social-democratic positions, at least on civil rights and the War on Poverty.